cvmiller/v6disc/README.md

 ## Dependencies

 Script requires bash, ip, grep, tr, sed, sort, cut, awk, ping6 and ping (for Dual Stack).
 Most distros will have these already installed. `nmap` is required if using the `-N` option.
-Tested on OpenWRT (17.01.4 & 18.06.1, 19.07.7) after installing bash, ip, and nmap.
+Tested on OpenWRT after installing: bash, ip, and nmap.

 If avahi utils are detected, `v6disc.sh` will also use *bonjour* to detect hosts (as of version 1.2)